auth0/auth0-angular/README.md

 ### Register the authentication module

-Install the SDK into your application by importing `AuthModule` and configuring with your Auth0 credentials:
+Install the SDK into your application by importing `AuthModule` and configuring with your Auth0 domain and client ID:

 ```js
 import { BrowserModule } from '@angular/platform-browser';